-Question from Aaron L.: I replaced the hard drive in my HP laptop with an SSD, then installed Windows 7 from the DVD because I thought it would be best to start fresh instead of copying everything over from the hard drive.
+Question from Aaron L.: I replaced the hard drive in my HP laptop with an SSD, then installed Windows 7 from the DVD.
+After I got all the Windows Updates installed I upgraded the system to Windows 10.

-I then installed the hard drive into an external USB drive enclosure, plugged it into a USB port, then copied all of my files onto another external drive.
+I bought one of the external USB drive enclosures for the old hard drive, then I plugged it into a USB port and copied all of my files onto another external drive.

 The SSD is working great and so is the old hard drive (which is now being used as an external drive).
 The problem is the old drive still contains the original partitions for the operating system and the system recovery files.
 How can I reformat the old drive as one single large partition?